 Aptly defined by studies undertaken by Department of Mental Health & Learning Disabilities, London; “resilience comprised the ability to frame difficult life events in positive terms, accept what cannot be changed, manage worry and anxiety effectively, develop psychological flexibility in the face of change and continually seek opportunities for growth.”

 So how do we build resilience in a time when we are faced with set-backs, financial worries and a new social dynamic that defies humankind?
-Dr Nicola Spence provides some insight into how we can build resilience in the face of adversity.

 Make choices about what and who you pay attention to